electricimp/GoogleIoTCore/examples/README.md

 ## Configuration And State Example ##

-This is an example of a more production oriented application.
+This is an example of a more production-oriented application.
 It has a design which may be used in a real production code, includes additional comments with production-related hints.

 This application:
 - Assumes a device is already registered in the Google IoT Core platform, eg. by a production server.
 - Uses the minimum settings required for the application initialization.
 - After the first start, downloads the application settings, eg. from the production server, which URL is pre-hardcoded in the application (for the simplicity, only a private key is downloaded from the URL but all other settings are hardcoded).
-After the first initialization all settings may be stored in the imp-agent and after the application restart downloaded from the store (not implemented for the simplicity).
+After the first initialization, all settings may be stored in the imp-agent and after the application restart downloaded from the store (not implemented for the simplicity).
 - Connects to the Google IoT Core.
 - Enables "Configuration updates receiving" feature.
 - When a new Configuration is received from the Google IoT Core, sends it to the imp-device and waits for a new state from the imp-device.
 When the new state is received from the imp-device, reports it as the device state to the Google IoT Core (for the simplicity, a real communication with the imp-device is not implemented).
 - Logs all errors and other significant events to the production server or other logging utility (for the simplicity, logs to the imp log stream).
 Signals some of the errors to the imp-device, eg. to display them (a real communication with the imp-device is not implemented).

 This application does not demonstrate sending Telemetry events to the Google IoT Core.
-[Telemetry Example](#telemetry-example) demostrates that feature.
+[Telemetry Example](#telemetry-example) demonstrates that feature.

 Source code: [CfgState.agent.nut](./CfgState.agent.nut)